 Every cloud has a silver lining, and in the case of cloud-based backup, there are several benefits.
 Cloud backup technology approaches are convenient because the information can be accessed from any internet-connected device; it can be more easily shared; it has built-in security; and digital information is easier to manage, search, retrieve and transfer.
 There may also be some cost and/or budgeting advantages to outsourcing all or a piece of the backup storage.

 There are several advantages to using cloud backup.
 They include:

-- Improves recovery time for small data sets.
+- Improved recovery time for small data sets.
 For a recovery from tape, an operator would need to recall the tape, load it, locate the data and recover the data.
-Conversely, file recovery from cloud storage is faster; it doesn't require physical transport from the offsite location, tape handling or seek time.
+Conversely, file recovery from cloud storage is faster; it doesn't require physical transport from the off-site location, tape handling or seek time.
 Files to be recovered are located and streamed over the WAN connection, saving time and eliminating the need for a local tape infrastructure.

 Cloud backup disadvantages

 There are cloud backup tradeoffs, too, including:

 - Seeding data and full recovery.
 Depending on the total capacity of data, the first full backup and/or full recovery of site data could prove to be too time-consuming and impactful on production systems.